Join our newsletter

 Animal Photojournalism Fellowship

-Guided by Founder and Photojournalist Jo-Anne McArthur and the We Animals team, the Fellowship will support the Fellow to cover photo stories about animals used for food, a subject significantly underreported in the media.
+Guided by Founder and Photojournalist Jo-Anne McArthur, the Fellowship will support an individual to cover a photo story about animals used for food, a subject significantly underreported in the media.

 About the Animal Photojournalism Fellowship